yene/go-cronic/README.md

-# Go Chonic
+# go-cronic
-Cronic runs the given command and sends the error output per SMTP mail.
+Cronic runs the given command and sends the error per mail.
 If you configure `sendstdout=true` in cronic.conf it also sends a mail on success.
+The exit code is passed through.

 From `0 1 * * * backup_cmd >/dev/null 2>&1`